Descent and \'etale-Brauer obstructions for 0-cycles: Extending Liang's strategy to torsors

 Recall that the \emph{unramified Brauer group} $\Br_{nr}(Y) = \Br_{nr}(k(Y)/k)$ of a smooth, geometrically integral variety $Y$ over $k$ is the subgroup of $\Br(k(Y))$ defined by the intersection of the images of the natural maps $\Br(A) \into \Br(k(Y))$ for all discrete valuation rings $A$ with field of fractions $k(Y)$ such that $k \subset A$.
 The unramified Brauer group is a birational invariant that can be used even when no smooth, projective model of $Y$ is available.
 We note that when $Y$ is proper, $\Br_{nr}(Y) = \Br(Y)$.
 For further details, see e.g., \cite{CTS21}*{Chapter 6}.

 \begin{thm} Let $X$ be a smooth, proper, geometrically integral variety over a number field $k$.
-Let $f : Y \to X$ be (respectively, a proper map which is) an $F$-torsor for some linear algebraic group $F$ over $k$ and with $Y$ geometrically integral.
+Let $f : Y \to X$ be an $F$-torsor for some linear algebraic group $F$ over $k$ and with $Y$ geometrically integral.
 Let $d$ be any integer.
 Assume that \begin{enumerate}[label = (\roman*)] \item for any finite extension $K/k$ and any $\tau \in H^1(K, F)$, the quotient $\Br_{nr}(Y^\tau_{K})/\Br_0 (Y^\tau_{K})$ is finite, and there exists a finite extension $K'_\tau$ of $K$ so that for all finite extensions $L$ of $K$ linearly disjoint from $K'_\tau$ over $K$, the homomorphism induced by restriction

 is surjective; \item for any finite extension $L/k$, we have that $X_L(\Adeles_L)^{f_L, \Br_{nr}} \neq \emptyset $ if and only if $ X(L) \neq \emptyset$ (respectively, if $X_L(\Adeles_L)^{f_L, \Br_{nr}} \ne \emptyset$, then weak approximation holds for $X_L$).